muldjord/leddy/README.md

 The scene rotation and look of each scene is easily customizable through just one XML file per [theme](docs/THEMES.md).
 [Themes](docs/THEMES.md) are located in subfolders under `themes`.
 A default [theme](docs/THEMES.md) is provided with the software to get you started in no time.

-The project supports the following features:
+Leddy supports the following features:
 - Animations (PNG sprite sheet or animated GIF)
 - Chroma-keyed transitions (PNG sprite sheet or animated GIF)
 - Weather (using OpenWeatherMap API)
 - Time / Date
-- Rss feed titles as scrolling text
+- Rss feed headlines / titles as scrolling text
 - Conway's "Game of Life"
 - Run terminal commands and display output on LED matrix

-Leddy is configured through the `config.ini` file, which is created in the same folder as the executable, when you run Leddy for the first time.
-In here you might want to fiddle with the following settings:
+The general configuration of Leddy is handled through the `config.ini` file.
+It is created in the same folder as the executable when you run Leddy for the first time.
+You might want to fiddle with the following settings:
 ```
 [theme]
 path=themes/default